Illogicalll/sctui/DEV_DIARY.md

 ![Subtabs and Table on the Library Tab](/media/ui_2.png)

-The table also needed some extra logic to handle different numbers of columns for different sub-tabs, as well as different column widths to match.
-Additionally, I opted to clamp the _Duration_ column to 10% width, to save more space for columns that would likely contain much longer strings of text (_e.g. title or artist(s)_).
+The table also needed some extra logic to handle different numbers of columns for different sub-tabs, as well as different column widths to match. ~~Additionally, I opted to clamp the _Duration_ column to 10% width, to save more space for columns that would likely contain much longer strings of text (_e.g. title or artist(s)_).~~ I ended up removing this logic and opting for fixed defined column widths as this method introduced unnecessary complexity.

 ```rs
 fn styled_header(cells: &[&str]) -> Row<'static> {